-To meet growing consumer interest, more Multiple Listing Services are incorporating data entry fields to identify a property’s green features; 43 percent of respondents report their MLS has green data fields, and only 19 percent do not.
-Realtors® see great value in promoting energy efficiency in listings with seven out of 10 feeling strongly about the benefits in promoting those features to clients.
+To meet growing consumer interest, multiple listing services (MLS) are incorporating data fields to identify a property’s green features: 35% of respondents reported that their MLS has green data fields.
+Realtors see great value in promoting energy efficiency in listings, with 63% finding value in promoting those features to clients.

 The survey asked respondents about renewable energy and its impact on the real estate market.
-A majority of agents and brokers (80 percent) said that solar panels are available in their market; forty-two percent said solar panels increased the perceived property value.
+A solid majority of agents and brokers (77%) said that solar panels are available in their market; 36% said that solar panels actually increased the perceived property value.

-The home features that Realtors® said clients consider as very or somewhat important include a home’s efficient use of lighting (50 percent), a smart/connected home (40 percent), green community features such as bike lanes and green spaces (37 percent), landscaping for water conservation (32 percent), and renewable energy systems such as solar and geothermal (23%).
+The sustainable home features that Realtors said clients consider as very or somewhat important include a home’s efficient use of lighting (42%), a smart/connected home (42%), landscaping for water conservation (27%), and renewable energy systems such as solar and geothermal (23%).
 Coming in just under proximity to work and school, a home’s utility bills and other operational costs (71%) and the home’s comfort (also 71%) were considered important.

-The transportation and commuting features of a community that Realtors® listed as very or somewhat important to their clients included walkability (51 percent), public transportation (31 percent) and bike lanes/paths (39 percent).
+The transportation and commuting features of a community that Realtors listed as very or somewhat important to their clients included walkability (50%), public transportation (25%), and bike lanes/paths (38%).

 The National Association of REALTORS is America’s largest trade association, representing more than 1.5 million members, including NAR’s institutes, societies, and councils, involved in all aspects of the real estate industry.
 NAR membership includes brokers, salespeople, property managers, appraisers, counselors, and others engaged in both residential and commercial real estate.

 Here, the term Realtor identifies a real estate professional who is a member of the National Association of REALTORS and subscribes to its strict Code of Ethics.